-Since April is the month of Mac and Cheese I thought I would spice it up a bit.
+Since this is the month of Mac and Cheese I thought I would spice it up a bit.
 Green Chile Mac and Cheese is not just for kids!
 Enjoy this spicy rendition of a favorite comfort food.
 Whether you make your own noodles or grate your own cheese, adding these green chile peppers will spice up your dish.
 The cheesy goodness brings out the flavor of the chiles to perfection.
 If you are looking for a change from your go to version of this dish, then this is just what the chef ordered!
 The strength and type of peppers used will bring the spice level to make your mouth water.
 Enjoy!

 - 3 tablespoons unsalted butter or margarine

 - 2 cups shredded mild cheddar cheese divided

 - 2 cups elbow macaroni cooked and drained